 #7 Epsom Salts

-Epsom salts are fantastic at reducing swelling and inflammation.
+An Epsom salt bath is believed to have anti-inflammatory properties due to its magnesium and may help ease the pain and inflammation caused by plugged ducts.
 You can soak your breasts in warm water with some Epsom salts added.
-(One handful of Epsoms with every 2L of water) Remember to rinse your breasts afterward, to remove the saltiness.
+(One handful of Epsom with every 2L of water) Remember to rinse your breasts afterward to remove the saltiness.

 What about preventing recurrent plugged milk ducts?

 For those struggling with chronic bouts of plugged ducts, it can help to add one tablespoon of Lecithin to your diet every day.
-Some women experience less blocked ducts when they decrease their consumption of saturated fats too.
+Some women experience fewer blocked ducts when they also decrease their consumption of saturated fats.